AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/best-practice-how-to-organize-your-programs.md

 >[!TIP]
 >
->One day, (when you get promoted!) someone else will be trying to make sense of your programs.
+>One day (when you get promoted!), someone else will be trying to make sense of your programs.
 Good organization will help them be productive quickly.

 ## Folders {#folders}